sampointer/kapo/README.md

 ### Abuse an ELB to keep a pool of queue workers running
 1. Create an ELB with no external ingress
-1. Configure the ELB Health check to perform an HTTP check on port 6666 with failure criteria that suit your application
+1. Configure the ELB Health check to perform a TCP or HTTP check on port 6666 with failure criteria that suit your application
 1. Create an auto-scaling group with `HealthCheckType` ELB
 1. Have each host start their worker under `kapo`: